Canato/showcase/README.md

 The App consist in a [single activity](https://www.youtube.com/watch?v=2k8x8V77CrU&ab_channel=AndroidDevelopers) under the `home_list` domain.
 We use the [Jetpack Navigation Component](https://developer.android.com/guide/navigation) using the navigation tool to flow between the fragments.
 By now we do not use `<include-dynamic>` for navigation with feature modules because it does not support deep links, so instead we add implement the module in the gradle.kts

+## ▶️ Material Motion

+Use the [material motion](https://material.io/develop/android/theming/motion) to make nice animations between fragments.
+Since we are using one single activity with Jetpack Navigation, this animation need a little of work on it, so it can be use from any other place

 ## :elephant: Gradle.kts